EWU logo

 2-4.
 University Approval Process

-1. The employee must submit a request detailing the beginning and ending dates, salary, schedule and the nature of the additional employment. .
+a.
+The employee must submit a request detailing the beginning and ending dates, salary, schedule and the nature of the additional employment.
+Forms are available at: https://inside.ewu.edu/hr/forms/.

-Special standards govern award of a grant or contract from another state agency directly to an employee while already employed by the state.
-In addition to the restrictions of section 2-2 and the requirement for university approval described in section 2-3, such employment must also:
+Special standards govern award of a grant or contract from another state agency to a university employee.
+In addition to the restrictions of section 2-2 and the requirement for university approval described in section 2-3, employees must comply with the following requirements from the Executive Ethics Board:

 Chapter 3 – Additional University Employment